 Sample Account Closing Letter

 Please close the account(s) listed below.
 Please send any remaining funds in those accounts by check to the address below, and reject any further requests for transactions in these accounts.

-Money Market Account:
+Money Market Account: [Account Number]

 If you have any questions, please contact me at the phone number below.